ZclassicCommunity/mint/README.md

 ## Mint Project Roadmap

-Mint will continue adding new features to best support user-friendly SLP token management.
+Mint will continue adding new features to best support user-friendly ZSLP token management.
 If you have an idea for a feature, please create an issue in this repository.

 The following features are under active development:

 - Custom OP_RETURN notes on user-created dividend transactions
-- SLP Airdrops (send any user-specified SLP token to holders of any user specified SLP token) up to 10,000 recipients
+- ZSLP Airdrops (send any user-specified ZSLP token to holders of any user specified ZSLP token) up to 10,000 recipients
-- HD wallet support, including seed importing from [the Bitcoin.com mobile wallet](https://wallet.bitcoin.com/)